DA Davidson Maintains Repay Holdings (RPAY) Buy Recommendation

 ASVIX - Small Cap Value Fund Investor Class holds 4,235K shares representing 5.19% ownership of the company.
 In its prior filing, the firm reported owning 3,395K shares , representing an increase of 19.83%.
 The firm increased its portfolio allocation in RPAY by 11.51% over the last quarter.

+Private Management Group holds 4,149K shares representing 5.09% ownership of the company.
+In its prior filing, the firm reported owning 4,175K shares , representing a decrease of 0.63%.
+The firm decreased its portfolio allocation in RPAY by 2.93% over the last quarter.

-Private Management Group holds 4,175K shares representing 5.12% ownership of the company.
-In its prior filing, the firm reported owning 2,655K shares , representing an increase of 36.42%.
-The firm increased its portfolio allocation in RPAY by 25.13% over the last quarter.
+Sunriver Management holds 3,928K shares representing 4.81% ownership of the company.
+In its prior filing, the firm reported owning 3,719K shares , representing an increase of 5.33%.
+The firm increased its portfolio allocation in RPAY by 16.19% over the last quarter.

 Bamco holds 3,750K shares representing 4.60% ownership of the company.
 No change in the last quarter.